Introduction

 Emergency Resources:

-4. Dealing with Flood Damage and Water Removal
+4. Flood Damage and Water Removal

 How to Handle Water Damage:

-Mold Prevention: After floods, mold can start to form in 24 to 48 hours.
-To stop additional damage, it’s critical to dry out items like drywall and carpets.
-If there is significant damage, mold remediation services can be required.Long-term recovery activities are required in Western North Carolina’s flooded areas, which include portions of Henderson County, Old Fort, and Black Mountain.
-In several places, quick water rescues have been carried out, but numerous highways are still closed because of debris and flooding.
+Mold Prevention: After floods, mold can start to grow in 24 to 48 hours.
+To prevent further damage, dry out items like drywall and carpets.
+If there’s significant damage, mold remediation services may be required.
+Long term recovery efforts are underway in flooded areas of Western North Carolina including parts of Henderson County, Old Fort and Black Mountain.
+In some areas, swift water rescues have been done but many roads are still closed due to debris and flooding.

-5. Storm Damage Repair: Roofs, Power, and Structural Issues
+5. Storm Damage Repair: Roofs, Power and Structural Issues

 Common Repairs After Hurricane Helene Landfall in North Carolina: